 Sampling the intertidal macrofauna with SIBES

 SIBES (Synoptic Intertidal Benthic Survey) is a monitoring scheme for sampling intertidal macrofauna across the Dutch Wadden Sea.
-The systematic monitoring data are an essential component of the many studies explaining how animals (birds, fish) distribute, and how their survival prospects depend on habitat use.
-SIBES has set the standard for the way benthic organisms are sampled on mudflats. > More information
+The systematic monitoring data are an essential component of many studies like WATLAS explaining how animals (birds, fish) distribute, and how their survival prospects depend on habitat use.
+SIBES has set the standard for the way benthic organisms are sampled on mudflats. > Read more